Flat whites and lattes: two delicious espresso beverages that have been enjoyed for a long time, yet remain often confused for one another.

 How much caffeine is in a flat white vs. a latte?

-When considering how much caffeine is in a flat white vs. a latte, it’s important to first look at the components of each beverage.
+When considering the amount of caffeine in a flat white versus a latte, it's essential to examine the components of each beverage.

-A flat white contains two espresso shots, which typically have about 68mg of caffeine each — for a total of around 136mg per flat white.
+A flat white typically contains two espresso shots, each with approximately 68mg of caffeine, for a total of around 136mg per flat white.

-On the other hand, a latte uses just one shot of espresso but can also be made with two espressos — totaling around 68-136mg of caffeine, depending on the size.
+On the other hand, a latte typically uses just one shot of espresso but can also be made with two espressos, totaling around 68-136mg of caffeine, depending on the size.

 I always like to make my latte with just one espresso shot and the flat white with a doppio espresso because I like the taste better that way.